Halima Begum: Career

-Early in her career Begum worked for Action Aid.
+Early in her career Begum worked for ActionAid.
 In 2012 she was appointed Director for Education at the British Council, responsible for shaping education strategies across East Asia.
 In 2017 she was recruited to the role of Vice President of the LEGO Foundation and in 2020 was appointed Chief Executive of the Runnymede Trust.
 In 2023, she stepped down from the Runnymede Trust to re-join ActionAid as CEO.
-She left ActionAid after only four months to become chief executive of Oxfam.
+She left ActionAid after four months to become chief executive of Oxfam, where she was forced to resign in December 2025 after an external inquiry found serious problems with her behaviour and decision making.
+She subsequently alleged racism, sexism and antisemitism at the charity, and announced her intention to file a claim against it at employment tribunal.

-Covid Emergency Response
+Covid response

 Through the COVID-19 pandemic Begum advocated for the expansion of public health measures to support ethnic minority and working class communities.
 This was a result of the significant and disproportionate number of Covid deaths among those cohorts.
 Begum's recommendations included increased Covid testing, vaccination priority and a targeted vaccine rollout for BAME groups.
 Her research interests during the pandemic extended to an examination of the impact of Covid on Muslim patients fasting during the month of Ramadan, and the necessity of including ethnicity as an independent Covid risk factor in the shaping of public health policies.
 In February 2021, Chief Medical Officer Chris Witty announced that ethnicity would be considered a Covid risk factor in the UK, along with social deprivation and body mass index.
 This step saw two million more British citizens encouraged to shield and a further 800,000 fast-tracked for vaccination.